 In addition to the Pictured Rocks, the lakeshore also offers 12 miles of beautiful beaches, nearly five miles of enormous sand dunes, several waterfalls, and lighthouses.
 Over 100 miles (161 km) of trails crisscross the park.

-The 33 000 acres in question have been designated a national park since 2000.
+33,000 acres that make up Cuyahoga National Park in north central Ohio has been designated a national park since 2000.
 The river is now home to over forty fish species and is popular for canoeing and kayaking.

 There are fantastic options for hiking and biking throughout the park, with over 100 waterfalls dotting the valley to enjoy.